katjakon/String-Matching/README.md

 search <input.txt> <keyword> (<keyword> ...)
 ``

-Same as above but put the name of the file after the _search_ command.
-The program will then look for matches in the file.
+Same as above but put the path to the the file after the _search_ command.
+The program will then look for matches in that file.
 By default, this will tell you the absolute indices of the keywords in the content of the file, including any whitespace at the end of a line and end-of-line characters.

-> This program only reads from text files.
+__Note:__ This program only reads from text files.
 If your file name doesn't end with `.txt`, the program will treat it as a normal input text.

 ### Match in a Directory